varnish/libvmod-cookie/README.rst

 Usage::

- ./configure VARNISHSRC=DIR [VMODDIR=DIR]
+ ./configure --prefix=/usr

-`VARNISHSRC` is the directory of the Varnish source tree for which to compile your vmod.
-Both the `VARNISHSRC` and `VARNISHSRC/include` will be added to the include search paths for your module.

-Optionally you can also set the vmod install directory by adding `VMODDIR=DIR` (defaults to the pkg-config discovered directory from your Varnish installation).

 Make targets:

 * make - builds the vmod
-* make install - installs the vmod in `VMODDIR`
+* make install - installs the vmod.
 * make check - runs the unit tests in ``src/tests/*.vtc``

 In your VCL you could then use this vmod along the following lines::